STOCKSBRIDGE & DISTRICT MOTOR CYCLE & LIGHT CAR CLUB,

 Extreme bottom right: Fred Harrison.
 Next to him, seated on another lady’s lap, is Mrs. Torry.
 Her husband George Torry is next to her with his arm on the back of the chair.
 Next to him, the man wearing glasses is Rex Davies.

-Seated at the back table with the prizes on: Brook Donkersley is behind the daffodils, and his wife Connie to his right (as you look at the photo), sitting next to Frances Shales.
+Seated at the back table with the prizes on: Brook Donkersley is behind the daffodils, and his wife Connie to his right (as you look at the photo), sitting next to Francis Shale.
 Extreme right at the back, second head in is Alf Reynolds.